-For example, the correlation between budget and overall satisfaction for a “Design” job is extremely high.
-This means that surveys that have positive responses to the budget question are more likely to have positive responses to the ‘Likely to Recommend’ question.
+For example, the correlation between trust and overall satisfaction for an “entry door” job is extremely high.
+This means that surveys that have positive responses to the trust question are more likely to have positive responses to the ‘Likely to Recommend’ question.
 On the flip side, there are some questions that have a very small correlation to the ‘Likely to Recommend’ question, which means they are not reliable predictors of overall satisfaction.

 With that said, there are some service traits across all job types that highly correlate to general satisfaction.
-According to this year’s data, the three most important areas to homeowners are:
+According to this year’s data, the three most important areas for homeowners are:

 - Problem resolution

-In addition to these three, communication and quality of workmanship are also important factors in determining whether or not a homeowner is generally satisfied.
+In addition to these three, professionalism/organization and quality of workmanship are also important factors in determining whether or not a homeowner is generally satisfied.

 The Client Satisfaction Leaders list profiles 60 remodelers and home improvement contractors who are a part of the GuildQuality community, whose exemplary customer satisfaction scores deserve both recognition and study.
 Within each profile, company leaders share their best practices, their approach to problem resolution, and express how they use client feedback to grow their business.